talha4real/next-snapchat-pixel/README.md

 # How to use?

-`npm install next-snapchat-pixel`
+`npm install next-snapchat-pixel-fixed`

 # Importing

-`import NextSnapPixel from 'next-snapchat-pixel`
+`import NextSnapPixel from 'next-snapchat-pixel-fixed`

 # Initializing